 (v) proper internal financial controls to be followed by the Company has been laid downand that such internal financial controls are adequate and were operating effectively; and

-Information required under Section 197(12) of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 and formingpart of this Directors' Report for the year ended March 31 2017 is given in Annexure C.
+Information required under Section 197(12) of the Companies Act 2013 read withCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 and formingpart of this Directors' Report for the year ended March 31 2018 is given in Annexure C.

 RELATED PARTY TRANSACTIONS

 All the related party transactions are entered on an arm's length basis in theordinary course of business and are in compliance with applicable provisions of theCompanies Act 2013 and the Listing Regulations.
 All Related Party Transactions are placedbefore the Audit Committee.
 Prior omnibus approval of the Audit Committee is obtained forrelated party transactions which are foreseen and repetitive in nature and thetransactions entered into pursuant to the omnibus approval so granted are placed beforethe Audit Committee for reviewing on a quarterly basis.
-There are no materiallysignificant made by the Company with Promoters Directors orKey Managerial Personnel etc. which may have potential conflict with the interest of theCompany at large or which warrants the approval of the shareholders.
+There are no materiallysignificant related party transactions made by the Company with Promoters Directors orKey Managerial Personnel etc. which may have potential conflict with the interest of theCompany at large or which warrants the approval of the shareholders.
 Accordingly notransactions are being reported in Form AOC-2 in terms of section 134 of the Act readwith Rule 8 of the Companies (Accounts) Rules 2014.
 However the details of thetransactions with Related Party are provided in the Company's financial statements inaccordance with the Accounting Standards.

 1. Details of contracts or arrangements or transactions not at arm's length basis: Nil